Tuesday 14 May 2013

 Lavender-strawberry ice-cream heart with strawberry, rose & orange salad

-Ingredients for the hearts (to make about 4 hearts)
+Ingredients for the hearts (to make about 4 hearts)4-5 bananas, sliced and frozen overnight

 Large handful of organic strawberries